awsdocs/aws-dms-user-guide/doc_source/security-iam-awsmanpol.md

 You can't attach AWSDMSFleetAdvisorServiceRolePolicy to your IAM entities\.
 This policy is attached to a service\-linked role that allows AWS DMS Fleet Advisor to perform actions on your behalf\.
-For more information, see [Using service\-linked roles for DMS Fleet Advisor](using-service-linked-roles.md)\.
+For more information, see [Using service\-linked roles for AWS DMS](using-service-linked-roles.md)\.